dominant-strategies/quais.js/docs/contributing.md

 Contributing new features usually require a deeper understanding of the internal interactions with quais and its components, and generally requires a minor version bump.

-When making any of the following changes, you must first open a [quais Discussion](https://github.com/quais-io/quais.js/discussions) as the minor version will need to be bumped.
+When making any of the following changes, you must first start a conversation in the [Quai Developer Discord](https://discord.gg/s8y8asPwNC) as the minor version will need to be bumped.

 -   any signature change (such as adding a parameter, changing a parameter type, changing the return type)
 -   adding any new export; such as a class, function or constants